 How To: The best ways to release the muscles to help them relax are with topical foams and deep tissue massage.
 This will drastically increase the rate at which the muscles simmer out of spasm and pain.

-Deep tissue massage can be done by the hands of a professional, or at home with a myofascial release tool for the lower back like QL Claw.
+Deep tissue massage can be done by the hands of a professional, at home with a myofascial release tool for the lower back like QL Claw, and/or with a CBD Arnica Topical salve.
 Make sure to massage the QL muscle, Gluteus Medius, and Gluteus Minimus as part of your routine.

 Lower Back Muscle Release Using QL Claw

 Stretching is a close second best thing you can do with lower back pain after squats.
 After lower back pain presents itself, your muscles will naturally tighten to stiffen and protect the spine.
 However, once the threat of the barbell is no longer present, we do not want stiffness.
 We want to be able to bend and reach without a battle from the lower back.
 Stretching is a great way to keep the muscles loose - and a loose muscle is less likely to contribute to pain.